AKHIL-THAPA-111/HELIOS-SYNC-360/TASK2.md

 #### NOTE :  addi stands for add immediate it’s an instruction in the RISC-V assembly language that adds a constant number to a register.

 ![Screenshot 2024-12-26 204353](https://github.com/user-attachments/assets/2402ca75-74f8-4ee7-8a8b-4fd7ba307d56)

+## Next we will do the same steps but using the command

 THAT WAS ALL FOR THE TASK2 😊